 Women in the Global Community Student Fellows Meeting

-The Liechtenstein Institute on Self-Determination's Project on Women in the Global Community (WGC) will host Beatrice Duncan, Constitutional and Access to Justice Advisor for UN women, as guest speaker at the WGC student fellows bi-monthly meeting on Tuesday, November 14, 2017.
-Duncan will discuss the development of UN Women's Global Gender Equality Constitutional Database and its use as a tool to advance gender equality.
+The Liechtenstein Institute on Self-Determination's Project on Women in the Global Community (WGC) will host Aziza Ahmed, professor of law at Northeastern University and currently a visiting scholar with the Woodrow Wilson School's Program in Law and Public Affairs, as guest speaker at the WGC student fellows bi-monthly meeting on Tuesday, March 27, 2018.
+Ahmed will discuss gender and global health in relation to her current research project focusing on law, science, and feminism in the response to the AIDS crisis.
 Participation in this event is open to Women in the Global Community student fellows only.

 Aziza Ahmed is an internationally renowned expert in health law, criminal law, and human rights.
 Her scholarship examines the role of science and activism in shaping global and national law and policy with a focus on criminal laws that impact health.
 She teaches courses in Property Law, Reproductive and Sexual Health and Rights, and International Health Law.
 Prior to joining Northeastern, Ahmed was a research associate at the Harvard School of Public Health Program on International Health and Human Rights.
 She came to that position after a fellowship in Women’s Law and Public Policy with the International Community of Women Living with HIV/AIDS.
 Ahmed frequently serves as an expert for various UN agencies.
 She was a member of the Technical Advisory Group on HIV and the Law convened by the United Nations Development Programme from 2009-2012.